-PINELLAS/PONCE - \$3,300,000
+PINELLAS/PONCE - \$3,300,000 and \$783,000

 Phase II of this project includes roadway reconstruction, stormwater treatment and conveyance, underdrain facilities and utility improvements, as well as landscape improvement.
+The scope of Phase II runs from Ponce de Leon Boulevard to Oleander and through the out fall.
 This project currently sits at a high priority for the Town.
-Pinellas/Ponce is a cooperative funding candidate for SWFWMD, meaning that half of the project is funded by a grant.
+Pinellas/Ponce is a cooperative funding candidate for SWFWMD, meaning that half of the project has been approved and funded by a grant.